10 *Actually* Fun Games For Adult Halloween Parties

+Halloween party games for kids are easy to come up with, but Halloween party games for adults?
+Not always as easy.
 When I was nine months pregnant and ready to burst, my partner and I were invited to a Halloween party.
 Knowing it might be our last night out for a while without having to worry about a babysitter, we happily blackened our eyes and put the letter "P" on our t-shirts (we were the black-eyed P's — get it?).
 Once there, we chatted, ate a few orange and black appetizers and then... well, that's about it.
-It was a nice night out, but could have really used a few Halloween games to take the party to the next level.
+It was a nice night out, but could have really used a few cool Halloween games to take that party to the next level.

 I'm not particularly crafty (okay, I can't even cut a straight line) so for the more project-intensive games, I would need to enlist a friend or two with the prep.
 Allow yourself to get hokey and bring back adult versions of some of the kids' games you used to love.
 You may be surprised by how much your friends appreciate the chance to get silly.
 Why should kids have all the fun?

 Your friends might know the names of Casper the Ghost's girlfriend (Wendy) but do they know the last name of the three witches in 1993's Hocus Pocus (Sanderson)?
 Channel your inner Halloween geek and test your friends on their trivia knowledge, seeing how much they know about scary movies and TV shows.
 My Ghoul Friday has a list of Halloween movie trivia questions you can use.
 You can even give prizes like spider rings, pumpkin pencils, or glow-in-the dark nail polish.